 - Developing new collaborative relationships between disabled and non-disabled artists

 - Supporting the development of new work, artistically enriched through involvement of a diversity of artists / performers

 - Supporting shared learning within those artistic teams, across the projects / productions and organisations in the Arts Inc (Elevate supported) partnership

 Arts in Motion (AIM) – Tea Service Project

-AIM, a Spike Island (Bristol) based group of artists, have created a tea service incorporating their own artworks.
-Between Saturday 6 and Saturday 20 October, their work will be displayed in SVA’s John Street Gallery.
+AIM, a Spike Island (Bristol) based group of artists, created a tea service incorporating their own artworks at John St Gallery, SVA, Stroud.

-A diversity of other disabled and non-disabled artists, curators, producers and arts curators (including the Elevate partners) are invited to join AIM; to bring and share their own artwork and to engage in conversation, workshops, tea and cake!
+A diversity of other disabled and non-disabled artists, curators, producers and arts curators (including the Elevate partners) joined AIM; to bring and share their own artwork and to engage in conversation, workshops, tea and cake!

 6th October: Writing/Spoken word with readings by Betty and Dave